A parallel to the null ideal for inaccessible lambda. Part I

-Surprisingly, at least for me, there is a generalization: not of the Lebesgue measure, \underline{but} of the ideal of null sets, i.e. the ones of Lebesgue measure zero.
-This is done here (i.e. in this part) for a mild large cardinal $\lambda$: weakly compact.
-The solution for more cardinals will be dealt with in a continuation.
+Surprisingly, at least for me, there is a generalization: not of the Lebesgue measure, \underline{but} of the ideal of null sets, i.e., the ones of Lebesgue measure zero.
+This is done here (i.e., in this part) for a mild large cardinal $\lambda$: weakly compact.
+The solution for more cardinals will be dealt with in a continuation (at some price).
 The present definition should be examined in two ways.
 First, we may list the well known properties of the null ideal (and of random real forcing) and try to prove (or disprove) them for our ideal.
-Second, random real forcing was used quite extensively in independence results; in particular, related cardinal invariants so it is natural to generalize those uses.
-The first issue is dealt with in \S3 (assuming Definition \ref{n5}) and intended for wider audience.
-The second is treated in \S4.
-Whereas success in the second issue should be easy to judge, concerning the first issue the reader may first list what are reasonable hopes and compare them with the discussion and description in the beginning of \S3 and more in \S(3A),\S(3B), this is not done in \S(0A) in order to help the reader make a list of expectations independent of what is done.
+Second, random real forcing was used quite extensively in independence results; in particular for related cardinal invariants, so it is natural to try to generalize such applications.

+The first issue is dealt with in \S2 (assuming Definition \ref{n5} and intended for wider audience) and then \S3--\S8 here.
+The second is treated in the continuation.
+Whereas success in the second issue should be easy to judge, concerning the first issue the reader may first list what are reasonable hopes and compare them with the discussion and description in \S3.
+This is not done in the present section in order to help the reader to make a list of expectations independent of what we have done.